abinit/abinit/doc/tutorial/eph4zpr.md

 \end{equation}

 This approach is equivalent to standard time-dependent Rayleigh-Schrodinger perturbation theory.

-In the linearized QP equation, the self-energy is Taylor-expanded around the KS eigenvalue and the QP correction is obtained using
+In the linearized QP equation, on the contrary, the self-energy is Taylor-expanded around the KS eigenvalue and the QP correction is obtained using

 \begin{equation}
   \ee^\QP_\nk = \ee_\nk